DBHammer/Dike/README.md

 ```

 ## How To Generate Report
-Though a brief report is printed to standard output stream at the end of benchmark, more detailed statistical indicators such as throughput per second and system resource usage are also provided.
+Though a detailed report is outputted to standard output stream at the end of benchmarking, more detailed statistical indicators such as throughput per second and system resource usage are also provided.
 1. Install R language tool.
 ```bash
 sudo yum install -y R